786 471 8955 (Call or Text)

 3

-The healthcare system is fragmented and impersonal.
 Your health is complex and dynamic.
-You need a consistent point person to coordinate, document, and ensure follow-through.
-This is continuity of care, and a major determinant of good health outcomes.
+Healthcare is fragmented and impersonal.
+You need a stable, well-established practice to coordinate, document, and ensure follow-through.
+This is continuity of care, and a major determinant of good outcomes.

 Efficiency